freshbreathmint/miracle/doc/About.md

 # Miracle Framework

-*"It's a miracle that I've worked on it at all!"*
+*"It's a miracle that I'm actually still working on this!"*

 ## Overview